sj-simmons/DUlib/README.md

     * in the presence of gpu(s) you, for whatever reason, want to over-ride the use of a gpu and train on the cpu.
     * you want to non-trivially subclass DUlib's `TrainParams_` class.
-    * you are creating something interesting using the PyTorch's [optim](https://pytorch.org/docs/stable/optim.html) package.
+    * you are creating something interesting using PyTorch's [optim](https://pytorch.org/docs/stable/optim.html) package.
     * you are computing r-squared in the presence of high-dimensional data.
     * you are using/building a recurrent net class.
-  * The API, particularly in `du.lib`, is stabilizing quickly, as of this release, so it is worth it to go ahead and upgrade.
-However, in transitioning to version 0.7, you need some refactoring.
+  * The API, particularly in `du.lib`, is stabilizing quickly, as of this release, so it is worth it to upgrade.
+However, in transitioning to version 0.8, you need some refactoring.
 For example:
     * Calling `train` now looks, for example, like this:
       ``` python